henrylamb/capstoneBackend/README.md

 }
 ```
 **Authorization:** Requires JWT token in a cookie.
 The `userId` in the token must match the `id` in the request.

+Only a JWT with the role of candidate would be able to view their own application.
+A JWT containing the role of hiring manager or admin would be able to view any application.

 ---

 ### POST `/application`